BrownCSCI1230/lab08_trimeshes/README2.md

 ### 3.1 Our Stencil Code
 Take a look at our stencil code.
 The only files you need to concern yourself with are the files in the shapes folder.
 Notice that `Triangle`, `Cube`, `Sphere`, `Cone`, and `Cylinder` inherit from `OpenGLShape`.
 For this lab, you'll only be working with `Triangle`, `Cube`, and `Sphere`.
 Check the comments within the code for how exactly to edit each shape.

-For our purposes, each shape is centered at the origin and has a radius of 0.5.
-In other words, they lie in the range \[-0.5, 0.5] on all axes.
+For our purposes, **each shape is centered at the origin and has a radius of 0.5.
+In other words, they lie in the range \[-0.5, 0.5] on all axes.**

 You'll notice on the left side of the UI, there are toggles to change the shape and sliders to change parameter 1 and parameter 2.
-The parameters control the tessellation of each shape.
+The parameters control the tessellation level of each shape.
 We'll go into detail about what specifically the parameters do later in the handout.

 Most importantly, notice that each shape inherits `std::vector<float> m_vertexData` from `OpenGLShape`.
 You'll be editing this list with the positions and normals for each shape. **Note that `m_vertexData` alternates between vertex positions and normals!**